pianohacker/pachinko/DESIGN.md

 Pachinko, the third version of this concept, had a few goals:

-- Be a CLI.
+* Be a CLI.
 Web UIs have a ton of advantages, but I don't have the spare time to keep my nose to the webpack/React/Flux/Immer/Express/GraphQL/etc. grindstone anymore.
-- As a CLI, be built in Rust.
+* As a CLI, be built in Rust.
 Most of my previous CLIs had been written in Python.
 I love Python deeply, but its startup delay is super painful for a non-interactive CLI.
 Plus I really wanted to learn Rust.
-- Be an early adopter of my SQlite-based document store, [Qualia](https://github.com/pianohacker/qualia).
-Qualia began as a metadata-based tracker for **computer** files, and its store ended up being the most interesting piece.
+* Be an early adopter of my SQlite-based document store, [Qualia](https://github.com/pianohacker/qualia).
+Qualia began as a metadata-based tracker for **computer** files and its store ended up being the most interesting piece.

+Besides that, it should address these needs:

+* Keep track of my possessions, for renters insurance.
+*